Diseases & Conditions : Care of the Terminally Ill Child

 Psychosocial support and intervention to help the patient and family members

-Equipment for delivery of medications, nutrition, oxygen, and suction
+Equipment for delivery of medicines, nutrition, oxygen, and suction

 Equipment including special beds, toilets, chairs, wheelchairs, and bath requirements

-Skilled nursing care, doctors, pharmacists, and other specialists
+Skilled nursing care, healthcare providers, pharmacists, and other specialists

 Spiritual, religious, and cultural needs and requests